muloka/rite/README.md

       --help  Show help

     Commands:
-      directory [query]      Returns an array of up to 10 hashtags most frequently used in tweets containing your query trending               Returns trending hashtags
-      influencers [hashtag]  Returns influencers on twitter for a given hashtag history [hashtag]      Returns historical data for a given hashtag
+      directory [query]           Returns an array of up to 10 hashtags most frequently used in tweets containing your query trending [green, optional]  Returns trending hashtags.
+Include the word green if you only want green hashtags. influencers [hashtag]       Returns influencers on twitter for a given hashtag history [hashtag]           Returns historical data for a given hashtag

 ### Glossary